Jacob Epstein: The Strand sculptures, 1908

 Throughout 1907 and 1908, Epstein created eighteen large sculptures for the second-floor façade of Charles Holden's new building for the British Medical Association, BMA, on The Strand (now Zimbabwe House) in central London.
+Epstein created models of each figure in his studio and these were then cast in plaster.
+The plaster models were taken to the Strand where they were copied in stone by a firm of commercial architectural carvers, John Drymond of Westminster Bridge Road.
+Epstein then made minor adjustments and changes to the stone figures.
+This process of using models, casts and commercial carvers was the norm for architectural sculpture at the time and was one Epstein soon came to reject.

-Although the six figures representing aspects of medicine and science attracted little attention, the twelve statues representing different stages of life were greatly criticised, notably by the National Vigilance Association, whose offices were opposite the building.
+Although the six figures representing aspects of medicine and science attracted little attention, the twelve statues representing different stages of life were greatly criticised, notably by the National Vigilance Association whose offices were opposite the building.
 Their view that the figures, particularly that of the heavily pregnant Maternity and the male nudes, were sexually explicit and insulting to Edwardian sensibilities was taken up by various newspapers.
 In June 1908 the London Evening Standard described the sculptures as "statuary which no careful father would wish his daughter, or no discriminating young man his fiancée to see."
 A police officer was called to climb the scaffolding to inspect the statues as was the Bishop of Stepney, Cosmo Gordon Lang, who approved of them.
-Several other public figures and artists defended the works and, at a meeting of its governing council in July 1908, the BMA agreed to keep them.
+Several other public figures and artists defended the works and, at a meeting of its governing council in July 1908, the BMA agreed to keep them in place.

 In art-historical terms, the Strand sculptures represented Epstein's first thoroughgoing attempt to break away from traditional European iconography in favour of elements derived from classical India sculpture.
 The female figures in particular incorporated the posture and hand gestures of Buddhist, Jain and Hindu art from the subcontinent.

-While working on the Strand statues, Epstein was asked by Augustus John to create a portrait of his two-year old son, Romilly.
+While working on the Strand statues, Epstein was asked by Augustus John to create a portrait of his two-year-old son, Romilly.
 This 1907 bronze Romilly John became the first of a series of such portraits of the child.
-In 1909, Epstein carved a stone version which he retained for the rest of his life.
+In 1909, Epstein carved a stone version that he retained for the rest of his life.
 The 1908 controversy over the Strand statues left Epstein depressed and short of money.
 For the rest of 1908 he worked on portraits and small pieces, notably busts of Euphemia Lamb and his first portrait bust of Mary McEvoy.